baronemarbles/baronemarbles/README.md

 - I'm persuing a Computer Science Bachelor degree and currently learning C, Java, PHP, MYSQL, HTML, CSS and building my way up to JS! 🧃

- - I'm also passionate about sports, basketball and swimming, animals and nature! ⛹️‍♂️🏊‍♂️🐕🌳